pramodkumarkarn/hugo-pk/content/blog/measure-confidence-not-progress/index.md

 ## Measuring Confidence
 [Feelings are important](/blog/nvc).
 They're a gateway to incredibly rich, nuanced, and informative conversations.

-When I [measure progress on OKRs](/blog/okr-templates), I always look at individual **confidence** first, on a scale of 0 to 5.
+When I [check in on OKRs](/blog/okr-check-in-guide) with a team, I always look at individual **confidence** first, on a scale of 0 to 5.
 Then we look at events which are driving this confidence.
 A change in "progress" is often a driver of changes in confidence, but if you start with progress you'll miss a lot.

 Different people respond to events in radically different ways.
 This is terrific.
 It's why we work in teams and why diversity is so critical.
 But we have to ask [how people interpret things, and why?](/blog/what-so-what-now-what).
 Why do you feel so confident?
 What happened that's making you feel less confident?
 What beliefs do you have?
 What assumptions are you making?